 Founded in 1942, Carleton University is a public research university and one of the top computer science institutions located in Ottawa, Canada.
 It has six faculties offering a diverse academic experience and opportunities to its students.
 Located in Canada’s capital, students gain a rich multicultural learning experience and personal development throughout their studies.
 Currently, Carleton University is within the 601-650th range in the QS World University Rankings 2022.

 The School of Computer Science offers six specializations including algorithms, security, and game development, and two degrees between Major and Honours Bachelor’s degree.
-The Honours degree is highly favored for students interested in undertaking research works due to the additional courses involving advanced problem-solving techniques and reports which are required to be completed.
+The Honours degree is highly favored by students interested in undertaking research works due to the additional courses involving advanced problem-solving techniques and reports that are required to be completed.

 6. Ontario Tech University

-Ontario Tech is flexible with its students; undergraduate students are allowed to choose to enroll in a Computer Science program with or without co-op experience.
+Ontario Tech is flexible with its students; undergraduate students can choose to enroll in a Computer Science program with or without co-op experience.
 It also lets you pick between an Honours Computer Science program or specializing in Data Science and Digital Media.

 7. Lakehead University

-Lakehead University is a well-renowned public research university based in Ontario, deemed as the second-best ranked university in Ontario and one of Canada’s top universities by Maclean’s rankings.
-Their Computer Science program also is regarded as one of the top Computer Science programs in Canada.
+Lakehead University is a well-renowned public research university based in Ontario, deemed the second-best in Ontario and one of Canada’s top universities by Maclean’s rankings.
+Its Computer Science program is regarded as one of the top Computer Science programs in Canada.

-This remarkable university is a great choice for students pursuing a career in Computer Science, as its Department of Computer Science is a functional area at Lakehead for over 25 years.
-Undergraduate students can choose to either pursue a bachelor’s degree or an Honours bachelor’s degree and then select between business focus or science focus.
-Moving over to a graduate level, the master’s degree offers a broad variety of selection of advanced courses that match their student’s interests and desires.
+This remarkable university is a great choice for students pursuing a career in Computer Science, as its Department of Computer Science has been a functional area at Lakehead for over 25 years.
+Undergraduate students can choose to either pursue a bachelor’s degree or an Honours bachelor’s degree and then select between a business focus or a science focus.
+Moving over to a graduate level, the master’s degree offers a broad selection of advanced courses that match their student’s interests and desires.

 8. Brock University

 Brock University is a public research university situated in St. Catherines.
-Brock has grown from being an undergraduate institution to a full-scale institution.
-This institution has very extensive offerings of programs in the field of Computer Science.
-The department of Computer Science of this college offers a wide breadth of programs for every type of degree level.
+This university has grown from being an undergraduate institution to a full-scale institution and has very extensive offerings of programs in Computer Science.
+Its Department of Computer Science offers a wide breadth of programs for every type of degree level.

-They offer five undergraduate programs of 4 years, a Master of Science (MS) and a Doctor of Philosophy (Ph.D.).
-This university is not only a good fit for a freshman but also students seeking postgraduate studies.
-Their Master’s degree provides options for research topics such as computational logic and algebra, artificial intelligence, and data mining while their Ph.D. degree covers the area of Intelligent System and Data Science.
+There are five undergraduate programs of four years, a Master of Science (MS) and a Doctor of Philosophy (Ph.D.).
+This university is not only a good fit for a freshman but also for students seeking postgraduate studies as its Master’s degree provides options for research topics such as computational logic and algebra, artificial intelligence, and data mining while its Ph.D. degree covers the area of Intelligent Systems and Data Science.

 9. Georgian College

-Georgian College is a public institution formed 2 years later after the development of Ontario’s college system.
+Georgian College is a public institution formed two years after the development of Ontario’s college system.
 Over time, Georgian has gone through a lot of expansion, and up to this day, this university has seven campuses distributed across Ontario.
-The Georgian College doesn’t offer a Computer Science degree by itself instead they impart a Lakehead-Georgian collaborative degree-diploma program.
+The Georgian College doesn’t offer a Computer Science degree by itself instead it imparts a Lakehead-Georgian collaborative degree-diploma program.

-This collaborative program is a Full-time course of 4 years in which the prospect will earn credentials in: Honours Bachelor of Computer Science Degree, from Lakehead University, and Computer Programming Diploma from Georgian College.
+This collaborative program is a Full-time course of 4 years in which the prospect can earn credentials in Honours Bachelor of Computer Science Degree, from Lakehead University, and a Computer Programming Diploma from Georgian College.
 With all these, Georgian College makes it to the top Ontario universities for Computer Science.

 10. University of Windsor

 The University of Windsor is one of the best colleges to start a degree in the field of computer science.
 This promising institution offers a lot of options when it comes to Computer Science.
-For undergraduate students, they can choose from a wide variety of programs, each one of them co-op available.
-As of now, this college offers 6 undergraduate programs, some of them with business, Applied Computing, and Software Engineering specializations.
+For undergraduate students, they can choose from a variety of programs that include co-op.
+Currently, this college offers six undergraduate programs, some of them with business, Applied Computing, and Software Engineering specializations.

 The School of Computer Science at UWindsor offers two distinct master’s programs an MSc in Computer Science, a Master of Applied Computing (MAC), and a Ph.D. in Computer Science.